onmyway133/onmyway133.github.io/writing/index.md

 - How to remove Cartography in iOS [#252](https://github.com/onmyway133/blog/issues/252)
 - How to make UIButton tap event observable with RxSwift in iOS [#253](https://github.com/onmyway133/blog/issues/253)
 - How to overlay view on another view in React Native [#254](https://github.com/onmyway133/blog/issues/254)
-- Open Source Stories: From Cachable to Generic Storage in Cache [#255](https://github.com/onmyway133/blog/issues/255)
+- Open Source Stories: From Cachable to Generic Storage in Cache [#255](https://github.com/onmyway133/blog/issues/255) ⭐️
-- How to structure your project and manage static resources in React Native [#256](https://github.com/onmyway133/blog/issues/256)
+- How to structure your project and manage static resources in React Native [#256](https://github.com/onmyway133/blog/issues/256) ⭐️⭐️
 - How to setup Android projects [#257](https://github.com/onmyway133/blog/issues/257)
 - Learn iOS best practices by building a simple recipes app [#258](https://github.com/onmyway133/blog/issues/258)
 - How to position element at the bottom of the screen using Flexbox in React Native [#259](https://github.com/onmyway133/blog/issues/259)
 - How to use Firebase SDK with Firestore for React Native [#260](https://github.com/onmyway133/blog/issues/260)
 - How to use Facebook SDK for login in React Native [#261](https://github.com/onmyway133/blog/issues/261)
-- How to handle Background App Refresh with HealthKit in React Native [#262](https://github.com/onmyway133/blog/issues/262)
+- How to handle Background App Refresh with HealthKit in React Native [#262](https://github.com/onmyway133/blog/issues/262) ⭐️
 - How to dismiss keyboard with react-navigation in React Native apps [#263](https://github.com/onmyway133/blog/issues/263)
 - How to Make Linear Gradient View with Bridging in React Native [#264](https://github.com/onmyway133/blog/issues/264)
 - How to deploy React Native apps to Bitrise, Fabric, CircleCI [#265](https://github.com/onmyway133/blog/issues/265)
 - Get to know different JavaScript environments in React Native [#266](https://github.com/onmyway133/blog/issues/266)
 - How to convert your Xcode plugins to Xcode extensions [#267](https://github.com/onmyway133/blog/issues/267)
-- How to add app icons and splash screens to a React Native app in staging and production [#268](https://github.com/onmyway133/blog/issues/268) :star:
+- How to add app icons and splash screens to a React Native app in staging and production [#268](https://github.com/onmyway133/blog/issues/268) ⭐️
 - Introducing Learn Talks — Awesome conference and meetup talks [#269](https://github.com/onmyway133/blog/issues/269)
 - Getting to know some pragmatic programming language features